sajjadh47/advanced-category-and-custom-taxonomy-image/readme.txt

 * Built-in Template Tag to use in your theme template
 * Shortcode to use anywhere.

-Interested in contributing to Drag & Drop Menu Items?
+Interested in contributing to Advanced Category and Custom Taxonomy Image?
 Contact me at sagorh672(at)gmail(dot)com

 == Screenshots ==